Nisar-99/salesforce-log-inspector/docs/features.md

 **On Zoom**
 - Scroll up and down with the mouse to zoom in and out to an accuracy, time markers are shown with a ms time value and graph view.
-- When zooming the mouse pointer position is kept on screen.
+- When zooming, the mouse pointer position is kept on screen.
-- Scroll left and right on the mouse to move the time line left are right, when zoomed
+- Scroll left and right on the mouse to move the timeline left are right, when zoomed
 - Click the mouse down and drag to move the timeline around both in the x and y direction, when zoomed

 **On Hover**

-Hovering over an element provides information on the item. tooltip provides the following information.
+Hovering over an element provides information on the item.
+The tooltip provides the following information.
 - **Event Name** - e.g `METHOD_ENTRY`, `EXECUTION_STARTED`, `SOQL_EXECUTION_BEGIN` etc
-- **Event Description** - Additional information about the event such as method name or SOQL query executed.
+- **Event Description** - Additional information about the event, such as method name or SOQL query executed.
-- **Timestamp** - The start and end timestamp for the given event which can be cross referenced in the log file.
+- **Timestamp** - The start and end timestamp for the given event, which can be cross-referenced in the log file.
 - **Duration** - Made up of Total Time (time spent in that event and its children) and Self Time (time directly spent in that event).
 - **Rows** - Shows Total Rows (rows from that event and its children) and Self Rows (rows directly from that event).